April 2025 massacres of Syrian Druze: Responses

 The violence near Damascus provoked substantial anger among the Druze population in Suwayda Governorate.
 Druze military leader El-Shoufi characterized the situation in Jaramana as a "massacre" and stated that Ashrafiah Sahnaya was "surrounded and being attacked by terrorists."
 He further claimed that Syrian security forces were preventing Druze reinforcements and the military council from providing assistance to their community members.

 On 1 May, Sheikh Mowafaq Tarif, the spiritual leader of Israel's Druze community, made a public appeal during a military ceremony in Isfiya, explicitly calling for Israeli intervention to protect Syrian Druze communities facing violence near Damascus.
-Sheikh Hikmat al-Hijri, Israel-aligned Druze spiritual leader in Syria, characterized the Syrian government's actions as a “genocidal campaign” against the Druze.
+Sheikh Hikmat al-Hijri, an Israel-aligned Druze spiritual leader in Syria, characterized the Syrian government's actions as a “genocidal campaign” against the Druze.

 Israel

 The escalating violence prompted direct military action from Israel.
 On 30 April, Prime Minister of Israel Benjamin Netanyahu stated that Israeli Defense Forces had conducted a strike against what he described as an "extremist group" ready to attack the "Druze population south of Damascus."

 Israel subsequently executed a second military strike that reportedly killed members of the Syrian security forces in the vicinity of Damascus.
 Following these actions, Israel's military chief of staff issued orders to prepare for potential attacks on Syrian government targets if violence against the Druze population continued.
 Five Syrian Druze civilians injured by sectarian violence were evacuated by the Israeli Defense Forces to Ziv Medical Center in the northern Israeli city of Safed.

-Dozens of Israeli Druze citizens held protests at the Kafr Yasif junction located near Acre in the Western Galilee, protesting the Syrian government's targeting of Druze communities.
+Dozens of Israeli Druze citizens held protests at the Kafr Yasif junction located near Acre in the Western Galilee where they burned tires and blocked roads in order to protest the Syrian government's targeting of Druze communities.
 The protests were condemned in a joint statement by Druze MK Hamad Amar and Druze leader Muwaffaq Tarif.